yours-org/yours-wallet/README.md

 - 🟡 **1Sat Ordinals:** Full support for sending and transferring 1Sat Ordinals.
 - 🔐 **Secure:** Open Source and audited by the community.

-## Getting Started (Alpha)
+## Getting Started (Beta)

-The alpha version of the wallet is open and available to all users.
+The beta version of the wallet is open and available to all users.
 While it has been tested, it is still new software so use at your own risk.
-The plan once out of alpha/beta is to launch on the Google Chrome Store.
+The plan once out of beta is to launch on the Google Chrome Store.

 1. **Download:** First you will need to <a id="raw-url" href="https://github.com/Panda-Wallet/panda-wallet/raw/main/public/builds/pw-v0.8.3-beta.zip" download="panda-wallet-v0.8.3-beta.zip">Download The Current Build</a>
    . \*\*Always double check that you are at the official Panda Wallet github repo before downloading anything. https://github.com/Panda-Wallet/panda-wallet.